skorokithakis/photocopy/README.md

  File Formats
  -------------

-This version of photocopy uses the [https://pypi.org/project/hachoir/] (hachoir) software to extract EXIF metadata.
+This version of photocopy uses the [https://pypi.org/project/hachoir/](hachoir) software to extract EXIF metadata.
 Hachoir supports the following file formats as of version 3.1.3 in February 2021.

 #### Archive